n1ckname152/WileyPlusGGBAnswerReader/README.md

 Download this repo as a zip first.

-Navigate to chrome://extensions, then "Load Unpacked" the GeoGebra Answer Reader folder.
+Navigate to chrome://extensions, enable Developer Mode, then "Load Unpacked" the GeoGebra Answer Reader folder.

 To use the extension, navigate to a WileyPlus question page that uses GeoGebra, then click on the extension and follow the instructions.